-Learning Contract The learning contract outlines your specific learning objectives, learning strategies and resources, evaluation criteria and evidence of meeting objectives.
+• Learning Contract The learning contract outlines your specific learning objectives, learning strategies and resources, evaluation criteria and evidence of meeting objectives.
 A template for the learning contract is posted on NURS 3084 LMS.
 The contract is to be submitted to your faculty advisor for feedback prior to your second week of community placement.
 It can be expected that the learning contract will evolve as you progress through your community placement.
 Satisfactory completion of community clinical requires achievement of the learning objectives identified in the learning contract in addition to satisfactory agency preceptor evaluation.

-Reflective Summary Report A reflective summary report is to be submitted to the faculty advisor for review and feedback.
+Weekly Reflective Summary Report A weekly reflective summary report is to be submitted to the faculty advisor for review and feedback.
 The report will include a reflection on the experience relative to the learning contract.
-A minimum of 3 summary reports are to be included in the portfolio.
-The reflective summary report is posted on LMS.
+A minimum of 5 summary reports are to be included in the portfolio.
+The weekly reflective summary report is posted on LMS.

-• Community Placement Evaluation Form Students are responsible for bringing a preceptor copy to the agency on the first day of placement.
+- Clinical Log The student is responsible for maintaining an accurate report of completed hours signed by their preceptor and submitted to the faculty advisor for review on a weekly basis. - Community Placement Evaluation Form Students are responsible for bringing a preceptor copy to the agency on the first day of placement.
 Formal community clinical evaluations should occur in the presence of the agency preceptor and faculty advisor (if required) at midterm (3rd week of community placement or 36 hours) and at the end of the term (6th week of community placement).
 A satisfactory rating on each item on the Community Placement Evaluation form is required.